14 Critical Digital Literacy Skills For Learning

 Learning is evolving–and not simply by the tools that actuate it.
 The process of adopting new learning domains and materials–many digital–has exposed the need for new skills.
 It is debatable whether or not such skills need to be expressly taught, or if they’re simply the residue of intense, well-designed learning experiences.

-Whether or not they’re old learning with a new coat of paint, or genuinely represent a paradigm shift in learning priorities, it is difficult to doubt their constant application in a 21st century world that is connected, digital, omni-social, and multi-faceted.
-No longer is is considered sufficient to teach children to simply read and write, and fill in the middle with discrete facts about history, mathematics, and scientific processes.
+Whether or not they’re old learning with a new coat of paint, or genuinely represent a paradigm shift in learning priorities, it is difficult to doubt their constant application in a 21st-century world that is connected, digital, omni-social, and multi-faceted.
+No longer is it considered sufficient to teach children to simply read and write, and fill in the middle with discrete facts about history, mathematics, and scientific processes.

-These currencies have been tossed around educational banter for years now, movingly so by Ken Robinson’s “Changing Educational Paradigms.”
+These currencies have been tossed around educational banter for years now, movingly so by the late Ken Robinson’s ‘Changing Educational Paradigms.’
 Creativity, problem-solving, collaboration.
 This is not new.
 But what might be new is recognizing that they aren’t just singular ideas worth our pursuit or emotionally-charged endorsement, but rather mechanisms that can connect an infinite number of topics.

 With the proper technologies, they are content-infinite.
 When the learning goals supersede the content areas, things begin to change.
 As the currencies in learning evolve, they necessarily evolve the learning with them.